-On the birthday of Kazakh director Rachid Nougmanov, Tsoi scholar Caroline Ridler discusses his iconic classic, The Needle (1988), available in our Library.
+On the birthday of Kazakh director Rachid Nougmanov, Viktor Tsoi scholar Caroline Ridler discusses his Kazakh New Wave classic, The Needle (1988), available in our Library.

 The Needle is an emblematic film of the Kazakh New Wave and a cult classic of perestroika.
 It stars the rock musician Viktor Tsoi and cemented his status as a cultural hero of the Soviet Union.